Tenemo/bob/bob-client/src/prompts.md

 }
 ]

-do not prepend it with ```json, output just the contents, ready to be saved as a JSON file
+Do not prepend it with ```json, output just the contents, ready to be saved as a JSON file.
+Output as many items and background items as possible.
+Pay close attention to the surroundings.